 Rehabilitation is larger in scale, including extensive maintenance and major improvements to address failures within stormwater management systems.
 These actions may necessitate engineering and construction plans that require review and approval, as well as specialized equipment, construction permits, and more.

-Durham, N.C. – AQUALIS, a portfolio company of DFW Capital Partners and the leading national provider in comprehensive water management services, today announced it has acquired the assets of Weeks Utility Services, Inc., a Florida-based company headquartered in Jacksonville delivering wastewater and stormwater lift station and pumping services to commercial and industrial end markets.
-Over […]
+Durham, N.C. – AQUALIS, a portfolio company of DFW Capital Partners and the leading national provider of comprehensive water resource management services, today announced it has acquired the assets of Front Range Environmental, LLC.
+(Front Range; FRE), a post-construction stormwater management company headquartered in McHenry, Ill.
+This acquisition solidifies AQUALIS’ nationwide leadership position in stormwater […]